koheing/firex-store/README.md

 - Return values or state values bounded to Firestore has `docId`(documentId in Firestore) property.

-- This npm library methods use only one 'document' and 'collection' type in one store module

 - A store module cannot subscribe to more than one 'collection' and 'document'

 - If you want to subscribe again after unsubscribing 'collection', set the property of the store you want to subscribe to `[]` and then subscribe.